 Plus, curious minds will delight in simply knowing more about their field!

 The history of property management is fascinating because it’s tightly related to how and where we live.
-We only have to go back 100 years to find a world without safety standards, renter protections or even the property management profession as we know it today.
+We only need to look back 100 years to find a world without safety standards, renter protections or the property management profession as we know it today.

 The early 1900s: Our history of property management starts here

-At the start of the 20th century, those who lived in tenement housing had it pretty rough.
-Their ramshackle buildings had poor ventilation, bad plumbing (or none at all), terrible lighting and low safety standards.
-Apartments were managed by owners who often did nothing but the most essential repairs.
-There was no incentive or governing agency to tell them to do anything more.
+At the start of the 20th century, those who lived in tenement housing had it rough.
+Their ramshackle buildings had poor ventilation, bad plumbing (or none), terrible lighting and poor safety measures in place for fire, construction, etc.

-However, in the first decade of the 20th century, more and more people flocked to urban centers.
+In the first decade of the 20th century, more people were flocking to urban centers.
 This created an unprecedented demand for housing in cities, and there was very limited supply.
-Working-class families had to a pay a lot of money to essentially live in squalor.
-With so many people coming to the cities, the federal government took notice and cracked down on negligent property owners.
+Working-class families were forced to overpay to live in squalor.
+These conditions did not escape the notice of the federal government, and Americans experienced the first widespread government crackdown on negligent property owners.

-Apartment quality improved and more updated multifamily buildings were constructed.
+In those early decades, apartment quality improved and updated multifamily buildings were constructed.
 For the first time in Western history, living conditions were substantially improving for the general population.
 This meant more income, better health and longer lifespans, along with more laws concerning the quality and upkeep of rental properties.